ferristseng/rust-punkt/README.md

 tokenized with NLTK's library.

-Note: The output of this library may be slightly different than that of NLTK's implementation of the algorithm, due to the fact that the WordTokenizer was developed with speed in mind, and avoids the usage of regular expressions.
+Note: The output of this library may be slightly different than that of NLTK's implementation of the algorithm, due to the fact that the WordTokenizer was developed with performancein mind, and avoids the usage of regular expressions.

 ## Usage